vippsas/vipps-woocommerce/readme.txt

 We do our testing with the standard Woo shipping mechanism and Bring Fraktguiden for WooCommerce, and these should work.
 For any other plugin or setup we can unfortunately give no guarantee.

 It is therefore a very good idea to provide a fallback shipping method if you want to use Express Checkout.
-There is also a filter 'woo_vipps_shipping_methods' that can be used to customize what is sent to Vipps.
+There is also a filter 'woo_vipps_shipping_rates' that can be used to customize what is sent to Vipps.

 It is therefore also important that you test your setup if you are using express checkout.